 Safety at the monkey temples in Bali

 These cheeky little creatures are very clever and quick on their feet.
 I always see them playing with items they’ve stolen, like the sunnies above, jewelry, hats and even shoes.
 During my first ever visit to Pura Uluwatu in 2010, I saw one large monkey steal a sandal off a man’s foot.
-You know, one of those velcro sandals that you would think is pretty secure.
+You know, one of those velcro sandals that one would think is pretty secure.
 The monkey was so quick I don’t think the man realized what was happening before the monkey ran into the forest with his sandal.
 Having witnessed these clever thieves in action you’d think I would be smarter than to bring my sunglasses into the temple.

 A couple of years later I wanted to introduce my friend to the monkeys.
 About 30 minutes into our visit I was surprised by a large monkey that jumped onto my leg and climbed up my back.
 Before I was able to react I saw a small, hairy hand grab my sunglasses and take off into the bushes.
 One of the guards ran in after it and you could hear screams and noises from the jungle just like you would in a movie.
 This all went on for like 10 minutes and just when I was starting to lose hope, the guard appeared from the jungle all sweaty and out of breath.
 But, to my surprise, with my sunnies in his hand.
 He had successfully traded them for a whole lot of bananas.
 I gave the guard a tip and could happily continue on with my day.
 All the chew marks is now a funny reminder.